zeyneddinoz/tubebend/README.md

 The file is tracked using [Git Large File Storage (Git LFS)](https://git-lfs.com/) due to its larger size (~660 MB).

-To load, explore, and visualize data from this dataset, the following steps can be followed using Python.
+To load, explore, and visualize data from this dataset, the following steps can be followed using Python (version 3.10 or higher).
 First, install the required packages:

-The Python version should be 3.10 or higher.

 ```python
 pip install -r requirements.txt